Brenda Venus

-Brenda Venus is an American actress, model, author, and filmmaker.
+Brenda Venus is an American model, writer, actress, and filmmaker.

 Early life

-Brenda Gabrielle Venus was born on November 10, 1947 in Biloxi, Mississippi.
-Venus is of Native American and Sicilian ancestry.
+Brenda Gabrielle Venus was born on November 10, 1947, in Biloxi, Mississippi.
+Venus is of Spanish descent and Sicilian ancestry.

 Literary career

 Venus is the author of Secrets of Seduction and Secrets of Seduction for Women and a 2012 novella titled "Twelve Hours".
 Her books have been translated into 37 languages.
 Publishers William Morrow and E.P.
 Dutton sent her on a worldwide publicity tour making various appearances on TV, radio and press interviews.
 For over six years, starting in 1998, Venus wrote a popular column for Playboy magazine called "Centerfolds on Sex."
-She also produced, directed, shot and narrated the documentary film, Love and Sex in LA with seven Playboy Centerfolds and up-coming actors in LA.
+She also produced, directed, shot and narrated the documentary film Love and Sex in LA with seven Playboy Centerfolds and up-coming actors in LA.

 Relationship with Henry Miller

-When Venus was a college student, she purchased a book at an auction that contained an envelope with the address of famed writer Henry Miller.
-Venus wrote to Miller and they became "pen pals".
+When Venus was a college student, she purchased at auction a book that contained an envelope with the address of famed writer Henry Miller.
+Venus wrote to Miller and they became pen pals.
 Eventually Miller became her mentor and Brenda his muse.
 Miller wrote 1,500 letters that were collected into the 1986 book Dear, Dear Brenda – The Love Letters of Henry Miller to Brenda Venus.

 Miller's long-time friend and confidant, fellow novelist and poet Lawrence Durrell wrote in the introduction to Miller's book Dear, Dear Brenda that: "The role of Brenda Venus will keep its interest and importance also as a memorial of his last great attachment--an Ariel to his Prospero...
 She enabled him to dominate his infirmities and to experience all the Joys of Paradise."